nwupkc/Divvy/Divvy.md

 train$Quarter <- as.factor(train$Quarter)
 ```

-I will create day of the week variable to see the shorter usage pattern.
+I will create the 'day of the week' variable to see the shorter usage pattern.

 ```r